timferguson000/Logic-Puzzle-Algorithms/README.md

 This is a Python script that solves slitherlink logic puzzles from the website https://www.puzzle-loop.com/.
-The algorithm is functional, and I will clean it up and streamline it in the future including adding backtracking capabilities.
+The algorithm propogates the constraints (rules) of the game.
+In the future, I will streamline it and add backtracking capabilities for solving harder puzzles.